sukruthpuranik/APS-Portfoli/README.md

 It conducts a blind search, which can take a while.
 Because it is unable to handle negative edges, acyclic graphs may arise in which the shortest path may not always be found.

 **Reference**:
 Testbook.
 "The Limitations of the Dijkstra Algorithm."
 Available: [https://testbook.com/gate/dijkstra-algorithm-notes#:~:text=to%20establish%20connections.](https://testbook.com/gate/dijkstra-algorithm-notes#:~:text=to%20establish%20connections.).
-[Accessed: Current Date].
+[Accessed: 04-Jul-2024].

 ### Complexity:
 The time complexity of Dijkstra's Algorithm is typically O(V2) when using a simple array implementation or O((V + E) log V) with a priority queue, where V represents the number of vertices and E represents the number of edges in the graph.